All Episodes

 He knows it inside and out.

-And he said, Well, that's simple.
+And he said, well, that's simple.

-And he goes, We got a lower premium cost because the American people got suckered into on average a $5,400 increase under Obama.
+And he goes, we got a lower premium cost because the American people got suckered into, on average, a $5,400 increase under Obama.

 That didn't include 2017 premium increases.

-We need more competent, we need the ability to create health care savings accounts and pave the way for those, paved the way for those health care cooperatives like our buddy in Wichita, Kansas, Dr. Josh Umber and Atlas MD, and we also have to offer better options, which were a lower cost, you're going to get better care, more options, lower premiums.
+We need the ability to create health care savings accounts and pave the way for those, pave the way for those health care cooperatives like our buddy in Wichita, Kansas, Dr. Josh Umber and Atlas MD.

 And I said, okay.

-And then to be very blunt, when the realization came in that there's this hundred or so Republicans that are never going to repeal and replace Obamacare.
+And then to be very blunt, when the realization came in that there's this hundred or so Republicans that are never going to repeal and replace Obamacare, I'm just telling, don't shoot the messenger.

 You know, I'm giving you insider information here.

-So then they how does he next what is the next step to achieve the goals?
+So then they, how does he next, what is the next step to achieve the goals?

-And the answer turned out to be a waiver that the states can use so that they can disconnect from the whole system.
+And the answer turned out to be a waiver that the states can use so that they can disconnect from the whole system, which, by the way, I kind of like because I'm a believer in sending everything back to the states anyway.

 I believe it was a combination of Meadows, the head of the Tuesday group and the study group, negotiating amongst themselves in a way that they knew that the moderates would be happy because then the states, you know, then it's their decision.

-They're they're off the hook politically.
+They're off the hook politically.

 They think they're on the hook politically.

-And so that's what we've come up with to that's what they've come up with.
+And so that's what we've come up with.

-Now, I see Representative Upton and Billy Long said they would support the new bill with the addition of an amendment given the effort new momentum.
+Now, I see Representative Upton and Billy Long said they would support the new bill with the addition of an amendment, given the effort new momentum.

-I think it's likely to pass, said Upton, who's a Republican from Michigan, he added he's not on the whip team, but he can definitely saw that there were enough votes and could't definitely definitively say, um, but the new amendment would provide $8 billion over five years to help people with pre-existing conditions.
+He added, he's not on the whip team, but he definitely saw that there were enough votes and can't definitively say, but the new amendment would provide $8 billion over five years to help people with pre-existing conditions.

 This is what drove me crazy.

-So anyway, Ryan now, Paul Ryan has said that, yeah, I don't think he's a friend of mine right now.
+So anyway, Ryan now, Paul Ryan, has said that, yeah, I don't think he's a friend of mine right now.

 Paul Ryan's bad at me.